Abhideveloper28/HotWire-TicTacToe/README.md

-## TicTacToe
+## Hotwire-TicTacToe

-TicTacToe is a simple web application built with Ruby on Rails 7, allowing users to play the classic Tic Tac Toe game in real-time using Hotwire.
+It is a simple web application built with Ruby on Rails 7, allowing users to play the classic Tic Tac Toe game in real-time using Hotwire.

 ## Requirements